 There are several ways to determine how long the battle will last.
 Here are some of them described in detail.
+In any case the battle ends when one side concedes or withdraws.

 Unlimited time.
 Players may prefer to play a battle without any fixed end.
 In such cases the battle ends when one side concedes or withdraws because their General is slain, or their break point is reached.